wofsauge/IsaacDocs/docs/xml/fortunes.md

 ???+ bug
     Having more than 24 character in a row will cause the text to flow outside of the display-box.

-**Resource-Folder**{: .info .green}: Placing this file in your mods "resource" folder will replace the original file.
+**Resource-Folder**{: .xmlInfo .green}: Placing this file in your mods "resource" folder will replace the original file.

-**Content-Folder**{: .info .red}: Placing this file in your mods "content" folder has no effect!
+**Content-Folder**{: .xmlInfo .red}: Placing this file in your mods "content" folder has no effect!